netsec-ethz/rains/docs/components-overview.md

 RainsDig is a command line tool that can be used to query RAINS servers.
 It outputs the response in zone file format.
 In case an entry such as a query is not defined in the zone file format, it is displayed in a similar fashion.
-It is designed to be similar to dig \cite{dig} which is used to query DNS, to make everyone's life easy when transitioning from DNS to RAINS or using both.
+It is designed to be similar to dig which is used to query DNS, to make everyone's life easy when transitioning from DNS to RAINS or using both.
 RainsDig does not support dig's rarely used command line options to keep the tool simple and comprehensive.
 There is a page describing RainsDig's functionality.

 ## ZonePub